About our Courses

 We know that not everyone is ready to return to the classroom, and for these individuals we will continue to provide our Home Learning Service.
-We will also continue with the support telephone line manned by our trainers, who are on hand to help answer any questions you may have.

 The Recovery College E-Learning Hub is a multi-media resource for all the latest online content the college has to offer.